Contents

 8. Data protection rights and remedies

 Identity verification by electronic means is done by sending a confirmation link to the email address you provided, which you must use to confirm your request for information.
 Confirmation is important to ensure that the person requesting the information is not a robot, is acting on their own behalf, is confirming the request from their own email account, and is using a genuine email address.
 The confirmation link is valid for 48 hours.
 The information deadline begins upon confirmation.
-If you do not confirm your request for information within 48 hours, the link will expire and you will need to request a new link.
+If you do not confirm your request for information within 48 hours, the link will expire, and you will need to request a new link.

-8.1 Your right of access
+8.1 The individual’s right of access

 a) the purposes of the processing;